 Animal themed street art on Mural Lane, Ipoh

-Ipoh is rightly famous for the many beautiful temples cut into the caves around the city.
-These reflect the city’s Chinese heritage, as many Chinese labourers came to work in Ipoh’s famous tin mines.
+Ipoh’s cave temples reflect the city’s Chinese heritage and Malaysia’s ethnic diversity, as many Chinese labourers came to work in Ipoh’s booming tin mines.
 While the temples are now famous tourist attractions, they remain active sites of worship and it’s likely you’ll be joined on your visit by locals visiting to pay their respects.
+While none have the spectacular Instagram-worthiness of the rainbow steps at Kuala Lumpur’s Batu Caves, they’re still well worth a visit.

 Altars in a cave temple